-Fit the timing sprocket (1) after you have applied a sufficient amount of grease to the outer surface that comes into contact with the oilseal.
-Lock the sprocket with the Woodruff key (2), tapping it several times if necessary with a rubber hammer to help it to seat properly.
+Fit the timing sprocket (4) after you have applied a sufficient amount of grease to the outer surface that comes into contact with the oilseal.
+Lock the sprocket with the Woodruff key (3), tapping it several times if necessary with a rubber hammer to help it to seat properly.

-Fit the movable camchain guide (3) with its bush (4) and secure with the M6x25 screw (5), after applying medium-strength thread lock.
+Fit the movable camchain guide (2) and secure it with the M6x12 screw (1), after applying medium-strength thread lock.
 Tighten to 10 Nm.